labgem/microscope-user-doc/docs/content/userpanel/genesbasket.rst

 **************************************************

 Some tools allow the possibility to save Genomic Objects into a gene cart.
-Using the  **Export To Gene Cart** button that is above results tables as shown below, you will be able to save the corresponding Genomic Objects into a gene cart.
+Using the **Export To Gene Cart** button that is above result tables as shown below, you will be able to save the corresponding Genomic Objects into a new cart or into an existing cart.
 For instance, this is the case in the :ref:`keywords`, in the :ref:`rgpfinder` tool, in the :ref:`rnaseq_DiffExprAnalysis` tool or in the :ref:`viewer`.

 .. image:: img/export_gene_cart.png